 Of course, paying for the electric bill and groceries ranks higher than saving for a hot tub, which means saving for your dreams requires squeezing out extra cash wherever and whenever possible.
 Live your best life by trying these nearly painless ways of filling up your dream fund.

-1. Take the 5th week advantage
+1. Take the 5th-week advantage

 If you get paid on a weekly or bi-weekly basis, you’ve probably noticed that every three months a fifth week of the month pops up, which means an extra paycheck.
 Rather than spending the funds on unplanned purchases, stick the money right into your dream fund.

-Sure, it will be a little tight covering living expenses for that extra week, but with a little pre-planning, you’ll get through the month just fine.
+Sure, it will be a little tight covering living expense for that extra week, but with a little pre-planning, you’ll get through the month just fine.
 And if you do have some issues, such as needing gas money for that last week, take out just enough to pay your transportation costs and save the rest.

 2. Pocket freed up money